ollelogdahl/cgr/docs/a3/a3.typ

 deferred shading comes with other issues relating to bandwidth as well as anti-aliasing.

-The issue of overdraw can be handled in many ways, like performing an early depth-only pass or by triangle reordering. @han2016triangle In this assignment we kept using a forward renderer, but focused on shading optimizations.
+The issue of overdraw can be handled in many ways, like performing an early depth-only pass or by triangle reordering. @han2016triangle In this assignment, we focused on lessening the overdraw impact by reducing the cost of fragment shading.
+Our method, Clustered Shading, can also efficiently be applied to a deferred renderer to support many lights.

-Our solution successfully renders a scene with 10'000 point lights in real time.
+Our solution is capable of rendering a scene with 10'000 point lights in real time.

 = Clustered Forward Shading

-Clustered shading is a method to reduce lighting calculations by reducing the number of lights that are tested against each fragment. @olsson2012clustered The method works by splitting the view frustum into frustum shaped boxes (_froxels_) called clusters and assigning the lights to the clusters based on their influence.
+Clustered shading is a method to reduce lighting calculations by reducing the number of lights that are tested against each fragment. @olsson2012clustered The method works by splitting the view frustum into frustum shaped boxes called clusters and assigning the lights to the clusters based on their influence radius.
 When shading, each fragment can look up the containing cluster and only calculate shading using those lights.
 This means that clusters with no lights perform no lighting calculations.

 In our implementation, we define the clusters using axis-aligned bounding boxes in view space.
-This is not completely accurate, as there will be slight overlap, but this doesn't seem to cause any artifacts in our scenes.
+This is not completely accurate, as there will be slight overlap, but this doesn't cause any issues in the tested scenes.

 A great feature of clustering is that the system can be reused for other spatial-related systems like decals and light probes.@devilisinthedetails

+== Cluster Generation

+The first step is to generate the clusters bounding boxes.
+The clusters needs to be recalculated every time the projection changes.
+For clustering, we define a grid size for the number of clusters in the frustum; we use the same as @devilisinthedetails which is 16x8x24.
+Each compute invocation calculates the bounding box for a single cluster, using its invocation ID to calculate the cluster position in view space.

+While the X and Y axis are divided into equal parts, the Z axis is sliced logarithmically to counteract both the fact that the NDC space is not linear and that clusters closer to the camera likely cover more fragments.
+The start depth of slice $n$ ($Z_n$) is calculated using @eq:cluster-z-slice, where $N$ is the total number of Z slices.@devilisinthedetails

+$
+  Z_n = Z_text("near") * (Z_text("far") / Z_text("near")) ^ (n / N)
+$ <eq:cluster-z-slice>

+This gives us a cheap mapping between view-space position and cluster index.

 == Cluster Assignment

-The first step is to assign lights to clusters.
-As we already store all point lights in a buffer, we use an indirection buffer similar to @devilisinthedetails.
-Each cluster reference its start of the list
+Assigning lights to clusters is the main part of the clustering algorithm.
+In previous assignments we already store all point lights in a buffer, so we use an indirection buffer similar to @devilisinthedetails to reference them.
+After this pass, each cluster will have a reference to the start of the cluster items, as well as a hash and the number of lights.
+See @fig:cluster-mem for a memory layout of clusters, cluster items and lights.

+Using a naive approach, we were able to assign 10'000 lights to 2'800 clusters in 6ms on a GTX 1070.
+While an extreme case, we optimized the algorithm to perform faster.

+#figure(
+  placement: top,
+  image("fig/clusters.svg"),
+  caption: [Memory layout of clusters, cluster items and lights.]
+) <fig:cluster-mem>

 == Forward Shading